landtax2/Zeropoint-Search/README.md

 # Zeropoint-Search

+This application is a comprehensive document search and analysis system, designed to handle file classification with advanced AI-powered features.
+It integrates various components for file processing, including text extraction, PII (Personally Identifiable Information) detection, and AI-based summarization and tagging.
+The system provides a web-based interface for users to search, view, and interact with the processed documents, as well as manage settings and generate reports.

+# Installation

+Use the docker compose file to install the application.
+Once installed the application will provide you with additional instructions on how to setup the Ollama API interface.

-Default password:  notsecue
+Default username:  [not needed until user management is implemented] Default password:  notsecue

-Password can be changed in the docker compose file by passing the `ZPS_ADMIN_PASSWORD` environment variable.
+The admin Password can be changed in the docker compose file by passing the `LOGIN_PASSWORD` environment variable or by changing it under the Settings/Configuration page once the application is running.

+Currently this is no user account management.
+This will be added in the future.

 ### Docker Compose